GiuseppeAlreadyTaken/PWine/README.md

 - Infinite health
 - Infinite ammo
-- Quit with no memory leaks
+- Quit with no memory leak

 ## How to build & compile